 requestsCompile your dependencies:

-Run thepip-compile
+Run thepip-compilecommand:1

 pip-compile requirements.in

-file.
+This command takes your requirements.in file, resolves all the necessary sub-dependencies, and generates a comprehensive requirements.txt file.
 This file is beautifully commented, showing which top-level package each sub-dependency belongs to.

 1 | # |